What is uninsured motorist coverage?

 If you don’t own a car but frequently need to rent cars or borrow the cars of others, you can purchase a liability policy separately known as non-owner car insurance.
 It’s also helpful if you ever need to show proof of car insurance.

 Non-owned car insurance, depending on the state, can include liability coverage as well as other required options, like uninsured motorist or medical payments coverage.
-However, the primary focus of this coverage is on the liability insurance.
+Each state has its own requirements for minimum auto insurance (except for the few states that don’t require insurance), and each car must be insured adequately to satisfy the law.
+The primary focus of non-owned coverage is on liability insurance.

 Only one person may be listed on a non-owner car insurance policy.
 Some companies will apply coverage to a spouse, but many don’t include this option.